 Blog Comment of the Week

 Remember, for every comment selected, Securosis makes a $25 donation to Hackers for Charity.
-This week’s best comment goes to Jesse Krembs, in response to Simple Ideas to Start Improving the Economics of Cybersecurity.
+This week’s best comment goes to Mark Bower of Voltage, in response to and older FireStarter: An Encrypted Value Is Not a Token!

 (0) Comments •